nationalarchives/front-end-development-guide/development-guide.md

 ### General JavaScript principles
 There are a few principles which we follow for all JavaScript development.
 The peer review will check that:

-1. JavaScript is well commented to aid maintainability
+1. JavaScript is logically organised and, where necessary, well commented to aid understanding
 2. JavaScript is well formatted with consistent indentation
 3. JavaScript does not cause any errors (including tests across older IE which do not support ECMAScript 5)
 4. JavaScript is externalised into .js files.
 We do not place JavaScript in ```<script>``` tags or use native8 inline event handling (i.e. ```<a href="#" onclick="triggerAlert('Bad practice!'); return false;">Joe</a>```)